irobertson/annotation-constraints/README.md

 The following constraints are included in the `com.overstock.constraint` package.
 They can be combined with one another and/or with your own custom constraints.
 The "target annotation" below refers to the annotation which is being constrained (i.e. annotated with one or more of these constraint annotations).
+TODO example which explains what "target annotation" means

 * **@TargetDisallowsAnnotations** issues an error when an element is annotated with both the target annotation and any of the disallowed annotations.
 This is a way of specifying that the target annotation is not compatible with one or more